georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Driving Records In Georgia?

 The Georgia Department of Driver Services (D. S. S.) maintains and disseminates certified copies of driving records in Georgia.
-The eligible requester must complete and submit a signed authorization form along with the necessary identification documents.
+Eligible requesters may need to complete and submit a signed authorization form along with the necessary identification documents.
 Requests to obtain driving history are made in person, by mail or online.
-Records obtained via these means will detail the driving history for three years or seven years, depending on the requester’s selection.
+Records obtained via these means may detail the driving history for three years or seven years, depending on the requester’s selection.
 Mail requests involve completing a request form and mailing it along with a self-addressed stamped envelope with the applicable fees.

 Direct requests to: